BY THE NUMBERS: The '50 Shades Of Grey' Phenomenon

 Celebs who have parodied and done readings of the series include Selena Gomez, Gilbert Gottfried, Ellen DeGeneres, Kristen Stewart and the Saturday Night Live mother's day sketch.

-There have also been numerous parody shows including a satire called 'Spank!' that has been touring the country and Australia and off-Broadway show 'Cuff Me.'

-As of last year, there was one main parody book titled '50 Shames of Earl Grey.'
-The book took Andrew Shaffer 10 days to write.
-Since then, a countless number of parodies have popped up.
-Here are some of them.

-People were also accidentally purchasing award-winning novel 'Between Shades of Grey' from Ruta Sepetys instead of James' naughty thriller.
+1: Similarly titled book: 'Between Shades of Grey.'
+People have accidentally purchased the award-winning novel by Ruta Sepetys in place of James' naughty thriller.
 Yikes.

 Business Insider Emails & Alerts